 Greg listened to the story from the client and his concerns.

-The Gardena City Prosecutor agreed to offer our client a deal wherein if he performed ten days of community service, paid a $300 fine (no penalties and assessments added) and the City of Gardena booking fee, she would reduce the charges to an infraction for violating Penal Code § 415(2).
+In response, the Gardena City Prosecutor agreed to offer our client a deal wherein if he performed ten days of community service, paid a $300 fine (no penalties and assessments added) and the City of Gardena booking fee, she would reduce the charges to an infraction for violating Penal Code § 415(2).
 The client agreed to this disposition, which was the best deal of the three defendants.

 The client then completed the terms of the plea bargain and, one year later, the charges were reduced to a mere infraction for disturbing the peace.
 The client was happy with this result.